-SBSE was introduced in 1999 by Pat Sandra's group to overcome some of the limits of the existing techniques, in particular in the recovery of medium-to-high volatility analytes when sampled in liquid phase with polydimethylsiloxane-open tubular traps (PDMS-OTT); further aim was to improve the limited recovery achievable in ultra trace analysis with solid-phase micro extraction (SPME), especially under un favourable phase ratios when working with small volumes of sorptive material (in general PDMS) coating the fused-silica fibre.
-SBSE was first developed for sampling in liquid phase and is based upon sorption of the investigated analytes or fraction onto a very thick film of PDMS coated onto a glass-coated magnetic stir bar (commercially known as Twister, Gerstel GmbH, and Mulheim, Germany).
-Sampling is done by directly introducing the SBSE device into the aqueous sample; in the original experiments, the analytes sampled for a given time were recovered by thermal desorption and then on-line transferred to a gas chromatography (GC) or GC-mass spectrometry (MS) system for analysis.
+SBSE was introduced in 1999 by Pat Sandra's group to overcome some of the limits of the existing techniques, in particular in the recovery of medium-to-high volatility analytes when sampled in liquid phase with polydimethylsiloxane-open tubular traps (PDMS-OTT); further aim was to improve the limited recovery achievable in ultra trace analysis with solid-phase micro extraction (SPME), especially under un favourable phase ratios when working with small volumes of sorptive material (in general PDMS) coating the fused-silica fibre .
+SBSE was first developed for sampling in liquid phase and is based upon sorption of the investigated analytes or fraction onto a very thick film of PDMS coated onto a glass-coated magnetic stir bar.
+Sampling is done by directly introducing the SBSE device into the aqueous sample; in the original experiments, the analytes sampled for a given time were recovered by thermal desorption and then online transferred to a gas chromatography (GC) or GC-mass spectrometry (MS) system for analysis.
 Later, liquid desorption in combination with high performance liquid chromatography (HPLC) also was applied, mainly for analytes not analyzable by GC.

-6.7 BASIC CONCEPTS OF SBSE
+6.7 Basic Concepts of SBSE: